captionpoint/CaptionPoint-Server/public/will.md

 We shall.
 ---
 ## HENRY:
-We start editing the *un*published plays, of which we’ve got five copies from Master Crane in his fine hand.
+We start editing the *un*published plays,
 ---
+## HENRY:
+ of which we’ve got five copies from Master Crane in his fine hand.
+---
 ## ISAAC:
 Yes, sir.
+---
+## ISAAC:
 *Two Gents*, *Merry Wives*, *Measure for Measure*, *Winter’s Tale*, *The Tempest*.
 ---
 ## CRANE: